-Registered office Corner Victoria & Young Streets, Wollongong, NSW, 2500 Principal place of business Corner Victoria & Young Streets, Wollongong, NSW, 2500
+Registered office Principal place of business Corner Victoria and Young Streets, Corner Victoria and Young Streets, Wollongong, NSW, 2500 Wollongong, NSW, 2500

-A description of the nature of the company's operations and its principal activities are included in the directors' report, which is not part of the financial report.
+A description of the nature of the company's operations and its principal activities are included in the directors' report, which is not part of the financial statements.

-The financial report was authorised for issue, in accordance with a resolution of directors, on 29 September 2016.
+The financial report was authorised for issue, in accordance with a resolution of directors, on 28 September 2017.
 The directors have the power to amend and reissue the financial report.